How does Induction Cooking Work

 As an Amazon Associate we earn from qualified purchases made on our website.
 If you make a purchase through links from this website, we may earn a small commission from Amazon and other similar affiliate programs.
 You can read our terms of service.

+How does an Induction Cooktop work?
+You may be asking yourself.
 Induction cookers allow you to heat up your meals much faster, more safely and more efficiently than standard electric stoves or gas cookers.
 But how exactly can it do this?

 Remember that essentially cooking is the application of heat to food.
 However, for the most part, food is hardly ever heated directly.
 Instead, the cooking vessel is heated up, indirectly applying heat to the food which is contained inside.
 In the process, a lot of the heat, or thermal energy, is wasted as a great deal of it never comes into contact with the food.

 An induction cooktop uses this same tried-and-tested method, but in a slightly different way to the usual gas or electric means, and with a smart alteration which means less energy is wasted.